glitchpop-frenzy/design-patterns-in-flutter/README.md

-# design_patterns_in_flutter
+# Design Patterns in Flutter

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Design Patters:
+- Singletons: maintaining a single instance for the whole lifecycle of an application and provide a global point to access it.

 A few resources to get you started if this is your first Flutter project: